richarddubay/richarddubay/content/blog/telling-yourself-the-truth/index.md

 An hour later I’ve got bits and pieces of a lot of things, but none of it makes any sense.
 It’s all over the place and none of it ties together.
 I’ve written about three different topics because I can’t seem to focus on any one thing.
 The time I had for writing has come and gone.

 “I’m such a hack,” I tell myself.
-“There’s no way you’ll ever be a /real/ writer.”
+“There’s no way you’ll ever be a _real_ writer.”

 It’s in these moments that I have a choice.
 I can choose to believe what I’m telling myself, or I can choose to believe the truth.